 - Deciding on the donations to charities

-In 2017, the Board of Directors focused especially on the developmentand implementation of the company’s strategy, growth options,investments and acquisitions, including the Hafslund and Uniper transactions.
-Other focus areas included the market outlook and market development, as well as Fortum’s competitiveness in the energy market transition.
-Based on the self-assessment conducted during the previous year, the Board of Directors set certain focus areas and amended certain processes in an effort to further enhance the efficiency of the board work.
+In 2018, The Board of Directors focused especially on the development and implementation of the company’s strategy, digitalisation, growth options, investments and acquisitions, including the Uniper transaction and Hafslund integration.
+Other focus areas included market outlook and market development, GDPR, and Fortum’s competitiveness in the energy market transition.
+The Board of Directors conducted the annual self-assessment during the year to further enhance the efficiency of the board work.

 As part of its duties, the Board of Directors conducts an annual self-assessment in order to further develop its work.
 In accordance with the Finnish Corporate Governance Code, the Board of Directors also annually evaluates which of the directors are independent of the company and which are independent of its significant shareholders.